JWT Debugger

 |---|---|

-exp | Unix timestamp + ISO 8601 + time remaining / EXPIRED |
+exp | Unix timestamp + ISO 8601 + expired badge if in the past |

 iat | Unix timestamp + ISO 8601 |

-nbf | Unix timestamp + ISO 8601 + not yet valid notice if in the future |
+nbf | Unix timestamp + ISO 8601 + not yet valid badge if in the future |

 sub | String, value shown as-is |